wzhudev/pjsonp/README.md

 ```

 * `url`: url to fetch data.
 It should look like `http://somehostname[:someport]/to/some/path[?with=true&orWithoutQueries=false]`
-* `params` (optional): an plain object that contains parameters. promise-jsonp will parse them into `url` for you.
+* `params` (optional): an plain object that contains parameters.
+Considering jsonp is all about 'GET', promise-jsonp will parse them into `url` for you.
 But if you don't have parameters or have enclosed them in `url`, that's fine.
 Just ignore `params`.
 * `options` (optional, but you can't just provide `params` without `options`):
   * `prefix`: prefix of jsonp callback function.
 Default: `__jp`.
   * `timeout`: literal meaning.
 Default: `60000`, in milliseconds.